nicholasmr/specfab/docs/deformation-modes.md

 where $\epsilon_{zz} = 0$ corresponds to an undeformed ice parcel ($t=0$),
 and $\epsilon_{zz} = -1$ is the limit of vanishing parcel height ($t\rightarrow\infty$).

-Consider instead that lengthening takes place along the vertical axis and shortening in the horizontal plane.
+Consider instead the case where lengthening takes place along the vertical axis and shortening in the horizontal plane.
 This is achieved by substituting $b\rightarrow b^{-1}$ which implies ${\bf F}={\bf F}_{\mathrm{P}}^{-1}$ and hence is the time reversed behavior of ${\bf F}_{\mathrm{P}}$ since $b^{-1}(t)=b(-t)$.

 ### Example